bloominstituteoftechnology/HTTP-AJAX/README.md

 [x] 5.
 CD into `friends` and run `yarn start or npm start` to fire up your React Dev Server.

-[] 6.
+[x] 6.
 Inside your React application, create a component to display the list of friends coming from the server.

 [] 7.
 Add a form to gather information about a new friend.